DevSujal1/Task/README.md

 Choose the option to "Extract" or "Extract Here" depending on your system.

-Opening File with Visual Studio 2022
+2.Opening File with Visual Studio 2022

 Navigate to the extracted folder.
 Locate the file you want to open with Visual Studio Code.